Allama Hassan Turabi

-Allama Hassan Turabi (Urdu: علامہ حسن ترابی) was a Pakistani and prominent Shia Muslim cleric, chief of the main Shiite political party, Tehrik-e-Jafaria Pakistan.
-He was assassinated by a Sunni Bangladeshi on 14 July 2006 following his return from an anti-Israel protest regarding the 2006 Lebanon War.
+Allama Hassan Turabi (Urdu: علامہ حسن ترابی) was a Pakistani politician and prominent Shia Muslim cleric.
+He was the divisional president of the Shiite political party, Tehrik-e-Jafaria Pakistan in Karachi.
+He was assassinated by a Sunni Bangladeshi on 14 July 2006 following his return from an Muttahida Majlis-e-Amal-led anti-Israel protest regarding the 2006 Lebanon War and Palestine Issue.

 Early life

 He was born in 1953 at Shigar district of Baltistan area of Western Ladakh.
 After completing his secondary education he got admission in a madressa at Skardu, he then migrated to Karachi and got his master's degree from University of Karachi.
 He also completed his religious education at Jama Imamia Nazimabad (Karachi).

 He became the Khateeb of a shia Jamia Mosque at Mehmoodabad in Karachi in 1976 after completion of his education from Jama Imamia.

 Political career

 He joined Tehrik-e-Nifaz-e-Fiqh-e-Jafaria in the early 80s and in almost 1989 he became the divisional president of organization.
 Due to his immense interest in national politics he became the provincial General Secretary of Tehrik.

 The organization changed its name to Tehrik-e-Jafaria Pakistan.
 In 1999 this organization was banned by the Musharraf Government, so scholars of the organization formed another platform named Tehrik-e-Islami and after that, the current organization Shia Ulema Council.
 Turabi also held a strong position in Muttahida Majlis-e-Amal, the united front of six Islamic parties of Pakistan.